outlandi-co/reading-notes/code-201/code-201-class-01.md

+# Reading Assignment 01

-Compose a short poem describing how HTTP sends data between computers.
+Compose a short poem describing how HTTP sends data between computers

-Describe how HTML, CSS, and JS files are “parsed” in the browser.
+* Describe how HTML, CSS, and JS files are “parsed” in the browser

-How can you find images to add to a Website?
+* How can you find images to add to a Website

-How do you create a String vs a Number in JavaScript?
+* How do you create a String vs a Number in JavaScript

-What is a Variable and why are they important in JavaScript?
+* What is a Variable and why are they important in JavaScript.

-Introduction to HTML
-Read the beginning of Getting Started with HTML.
-Start from the beginning and read through section “Anatomy of an HTML document”.
+* Read the beginning of Getting Started with HTML Start from the

+  beginning and read through section “Anatomy of an HTML document”.
-HTML Document Structure.
-Metadata in HTML.

-# What is an HTML attribute?
+* What is an HTML attribute?

-# Describe the Anatomy of an HTMl element.
+Describe the Anatomy of an HTMl element.

-# What is the Difference between <article> and <section> element tags?
+What is the Difference between article and section element tags?

-# What Elements does a “typical” website include?
+What Elements does a “typical” website include?

-# How does metadata influence Search Engine Optimization?
+How does metadata influence Search Engine Optimization?

-# How is the <meta> HTML tag used when specifying metadata?
+How is the meta HTML tag used when specifying metadata?

-# How to start to design a Website?
+How to start to design a Website?

-# What is the first step to designing a Website?
+What is the first step to designing a Website?

-# What is the most important question to answer when designing a Website?
+What is the most important question to answer when designing a Website?

-# Why should you use an <h1> element over a <span> element to display a top level heading?
+Why should you use an h1 element over a span element to display a top level heading?

-# What are the benefits of using semantic tags in our HTML?
+What are the benefits of using semantic tags in our HTML?

-# What is JavaScript?
+What is JavaScript?

-# Describe 2 things that require JavaScript in the Browser?
+Describe 2 things that require JavaScript in the Browser?

-# How can you add JavaScript to an HTML document?
+How can you add JavaScript to an HTML document?